 Staff in banks are also unlikely to have the expertise or incentive to help you attain the best possible rates and give you advice upon the best timing.
 Political and economic events regularly cause exchange rates to fluctuate.
 While 1-2% may sound small, €10k can quickly evaporate from your transaction value without even knowing.

-Harrison Brook specialise in such currency matters so speak with an advisor today.
+Harrison Brook specialises in such currency matters, so speak with an advisor today.